- Fire & Ambulance

 Parents and child caregivers can make sure car seats are properly installed in vehicles through this program.
 Nationally-trained child passenger safety technicians will be available to educate caregivers on proper installation of child restraints and best practice guidelines.
 According to Safe Kids, a national organization promoting car seat safety, 95% of car seats are installed incorrectly.

-Those who cannot attend the monthly event can schedule an appointment for a car seat check by calling 309-427-7670.
+Those who cannot attend the monthly event can schedule an appointment for a car seat check by calling 309-427-7670, option 1.
 There is no charge for the appointment.

 Car seat checks are not scheduled in January and February due to the uncertainty of winter weather.